-Bukhansan National Park is rich in historical, cultural, ecological treasures.
-This national park is truly a nature’s gem found in the city from the mountaintops, maple leaves, streams, and temples.
+Bukhansan National Park is rich in historical, cultural, and ecological treasures.
+This national park is truly a nature gem found in the city from the mountaintops, maple leaves, streams, and temples.
 There are lots of hiking trails and three granite peaks to climb.
-From there, you can enjoy the view of crystal clear streams flowing.
+From there, you can enjoy the view of crystal-clear streams flowing.
 Along the hiking trails, you can also find ruins of an ancient fortress.

 However, maintaining it is very challenging because of the number of hikers and visitors annually.
 The national park’s ecosystem gradually weakens; that’s why it is strictly advised to follow the restrictions and guidelines for safety and maintenance purposes.

 Korean: 오대산국립공원 (Odaesan Gukripgong Won)